mpv-player/mpv.io/source/_bug-reports.md

   it works with `ffplay` or `avplay` compiled against the same FFmpeg or Libav version you compiled mpv against.

 - Include a sample that triggers the bug.
-You don't need to upload the entire file.
-Generally, cutting a sample that triggers the problem is good enough.
+If the file is too large, you can try cutting a sample to avoid uploading the entire file.
+Test whether the small file still works and still triggers the problem.

+  Cutting the sample can sometimes cause the file not to work anymore (usually the case for mp4), or the bug not to be triggered (e.g. when the bug is related to seeking).

   To cut a sample you can use the `dd` UNIX command, like follows: